Campaign for Labour Party Democracy

-The Campaign for Labour Party Democracy (CLPD) is a group of Labour Party activists campaigning for changes to the constitution of the Labour Party to ensure that Labour MPs and Labour governments enacted policies agreeable to the party membership.
-It was founded by activists in 1973, with support from about ten Labour MPs, and its first President was Frank Allaun.
+The Campaign for Labour Party Democracy (CLPD) is a group of Labour Party activists campaigning for changes to the constitution and rules of the Labour Party to ensure that Labour MPs and Labour governments enact policies agreeable to the party membership.

+History

+CLPD was founded by Labour Party activists in 1973, with support from about ten Labour MPs, and its first President was Frank Allaun.
 A leading co-founder was Vladimir Derer, and his house in Golders Green became CLPD's headquarters for about twenty-five years.

-History
+A key reason for its formation was that the 1960s Labour governments ignored Labour Party Conference decisions on key domestic and international issues.

 Amongst the changes desired were mandatory reselection of MPs, for the party leader to be elected on a franchise wider than MPs and for the party manifesto to be drafted by the National Executive Committee rather than the parliamentary leadership.
 Tony Benn was the foremost advocate of CLPD demands.
 In the late 1970s, CLPD had about 450 members and nearly 300 affiliated organisations.

 In the 1980s, the CLPD became the first Labour organisation to call for more representation of women within the party, which eventually led to all-women shortlists to select candidates being adopted in the Labour Party.

+In 1983, the activities of the CLPD were the subject of a BBC hour-long docudrama, 'The Campaign'.

+At the 2014 Labour Party Conference a CLPD motion achieved one member, one vote elections for the Constituency Labour Party section of the Conference Arrangements Committee, after having earlier achieving this for the National Policy Forum.